marcopaganini/clipsync/README.md

 ## Obtaining an MQTT account

-There are two basic ways to obtain an MQTT account:
+There are a few ways to go abount an MQTT account:

+* Use the default, the mosquitto.org test (public) server.
+For this to happen, just run `clips client` without specifying a server with the `--server` flag.
+This directs the program to use clipboard encryption, a random topic and the free servers.
+  This option is the default and should be zero work.
+Note that public servers may become unavailable, so YMMV.

 * Create a free account in one of the [many available public brokers](https://mntolia.com/10-free-public-private-mqtt-brokers-for-testing-prototyping/).
 Please make sure the server you choose supports message retention.
 Some don't even require a login and anyone could in theory subscribe to your clipboard.
 In practice